Skip to main content

 Set User Password

-Click on the new user that was just created, and click Set Password.
+Open the user you just created, then select Set Password.

 9